muratk3n/thirdwave/en/2019/01/qa-1.md

 A: Ha ha

 Interviewer was right.
-Brit politicians dropped the ball by asking ppl something that is extremely technical and is their **fucking job to decide**.
+Brit politicians dropped the ball by asking ppl something that is extremely technical and their **fucking job to decide**.
 As if populists, they asked for a solution when ppl are imbeciles on policies they don't experience firsthand.